New Feature: Account Hierarchy

 - Assign a parent to a specific child account

 - Configure billing for a child to bill and invoice all charges to it's parent or to itself.

-This feature is available on Recurly's Enterprise Plan.
+This feature is available on Recurly's Elite and Enterprise Plans.
 You must have the Credit Invoices, Only Bill What Changed, and Subscription Billing Terms features enabled on your site.
 If you use our Client Libraries, this feature will be available in version 2.18.

 To enable Account Hierarchy for your site, please contact email@example.com.

 Any customer account on your Recurly site can become a parent account or a child account.
 There are a few ways to set up your child and parent accounts in Recurly.
 You can achieve this through the Admin UI or through the API.
 Below outlines the functionality through the Admin UI.

 When this feature is enabled on your site, you can create new customer accounts and assign a parent account.
 You can also edit an existing account and assign a parent to the account.